 Sunshine Meadows Hike

 Lonely Planet rated Sunshine Meadows Canada’s #1 hike, and for good reason.
 You’d be hard pressed to find prettier views anywhere in the Rockies.
 Located in Banff National Park, there are wildflowers scattered over the mountain meadow in early summer and in autumn it’s a prime spot to view the changing colours.
-Best is that its well developed (mostly flat) trails are a cinch for strollers or toddlers to hike on their own.
+Best is that the Sunshine Meadows trail is well developed (mostly flat) trails are a cinch for strollers or toddlers to hike on their own.
 Yes, it’s the hike where everybody wins!

 The hike begins either with a bus or gondola ride to Sunshine Village.
-The Gondola runs Friday, Saturday and Sunday over the summer months, but closes after the September long weekend.
-After that (and during weekdays) it’s a bus ride up the mountain until early October.
+The gondola runs every day of the week over the summer months,.
+But after the September long weekend the gondola is only open on weekends.
+If you hit Sunshine Meadows during a week day in September or October, you take a bus ride up the mountain.

 If you’re hiking with kids and can make it this long weekend it’s worth it for the gondola ride alone.
 Kids often find this to be the highlight of the excursion.

-Once you’re at the Village, you can use the facilities inside Trappers, grab a burger or get yourself a trail map.
+Once you’re at the Village, you can use the washroom facilities inside Trapper’s, grab a burger or get yourself a trail map.
 From there, head up the Standish Chairlift.
-Usually you have to hike up from the Village, but running Standish in summer (Friday, Saturday and Sundays) is new and very much appreciated by those hiking with wee ones.
-It closes after the September long weekend, though…
+Usually the hiking begins from the Village, but running Standish chairlift in summer (weekends only in September and October) is new and very much appreciated by those hiking with wee ones.

 It’s less than a five minute walk from Standish Chairlift to Standish Lookout.
-From there you can see Rock Isle Lake and Laryx Lake clearly.
+But as soon as you get off the chairlift, you have a few different trail options for Sunshine Meadows.
+For first time visitors, I recommend walking down to the Standish Lookout.
+Not only does that place you on Continental Divide, but from there you can see Rock Isle Lake and Laryx Lake clearly.

 Be sure to compensate your outdoor adventurers with plenty of carbs and chocolate.
+Sunshine Village has several restaurants and cafes on mountain open during the summer and fall months.
+Budget time for a snack or a drink afterwards to really soak up those views and toast your accomplishments.
 Rewarding calories is the real reason anyone hikes, isn’t it?

 Have you ever hiked Sunshine Meadows?
 Do you know of any good day hikes near Calgary for youngsters?